 Luckily I don’t drink coffee, but I know people that spend $5 each day to get their caffeine fix.
 However, I’m not completely off the hook because I like to buy other caffeinated drinks (about $2-$3 each).
 If you absolutely need a caffeine boost, you should check out caffeine pills or strong tea, or you can simply brew your own coffee.

 Rent Your Place on Airbnb

 I know plenty of people that make a nice chunk of change by renting their homes/apartments on Airbnb.
 I have a friend that rents her NYC apartment for one week a month (she stays with her boyfriend for that week), and the cash she makes from Airbnb is about equal to 3/4 of a month’s rent.
 I have other friends who rent their NYC or SF apartments for a month while they travel, and they make enough to cover their rent + overseas rent and travel experiences.

 Pay Off Credit Cards and Loans

 Of course, this is easier said than done, but you should pay off any credit cards as quickly as possible.
 I have friends that are paying hundreds of dollars each month in interest on credit cards.

 Student loans are another huge issue for many young travelers.
-Obviously, we can’t just snap our fingers to pay off the loans, but you should do your best pay them down.
+Obviously, we can’t just snap our fingers to pay off the loans, but you should do your best to pay them down.

 Use Airline Points/Frequent Flyer Miles

-Personally, I don’t know much about using credit cards to rack up frequent flier miles, but I know many people go crazy for it.
+Personally, I don’t know much about using credit cards to rack up frequent flier miles, but I know many people go crazy about it.
 So if you know how to get points this could be a great way to save $1000+.

 Ditch the Car

 For most people, a car is a necessity, but if you could do without one, you can save on gas, insurance, and general maintenance.

 Cut Subscription Services